 Passwordless authentication is said to be the future of online authentication.
 This method has been gaining popularity, and experts agree it will keep on growing.
 Passwordless is a more secure, economical and user-friendly method of authentication, still many online sites rely on the combination of email and passwords to authenticate their users.

 If this is your case and you want to take your auth system to the next level, we've got you covered.
 This is the ultimate guide to passwordless authentication: what is it, which passwordless solutions suit you better and how to implement them without coding.

-In online authentication, a passwordless authentication system is any process that authenticates the user without using a password.
+In online authentication, a passwordless authentication system is any process that authenticates a user without using a password.
 Moreover, passwordless authentication can also be applied online and offline.
-Given this broad definition, we can affirm there are many different types of passwordless authentication, depending on the method used to authenticate the user.
+Given this broad definition, we can affirm that there are many different types of passwordless authentication, depending on the method used to authenticate the user.
 Don't worry — every passwordless auth system has its advantages, and we'll analyze them one by one.